EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 available on the infrastructure.

-First the Openstack environment needs to be properly setup, and for this purpose the 'egicli' components is quite handy.
+First the Openstack environment needs to be properly setup, and for this purpose the `egicli` components is quite handy.
 For instance to setup the access to the SWIFT endpoint at IFCA-LCG2 via the Pilot VO (vo.access.egi.eu) the following is
 needed: